adityagc/fortune-tellers/README.md

 Secondly, implementing the prediction model involved selecting the appropriate machine learning algorithms and optimizing performance and accuracy.
 This process required considerable effort and tuning to achieve the desired results.

-As for the implementation of the prediction model, we decided to use the ARIMA model due to its ability to handle time-series data and capture the complex patterns that may exist in our data.
+As for the implementation of the prediction model, we decided to use the ARIMAl due to its ability to handle time-series data and capture the complex patterns that may exist in our data.
 We found that it was suitable for our project requirements and could produce accurate predictions for future trends.

 Thirdly, designing the user interface was also challenging, as we relied solely on internal feedback and discussion to create an intuitive and user-friendly experience.
 Styling the app proved to be particularly difficult, and required extra attention to ensure a polished final product.